RuudErmers/RMSVST3_2/README.md

 # RMSVST3_2
+Delphi VST3 wrapper

+Highlights:

+- Implements VST3 protocol
+- Implements Fruityplug
-Work In Progress Version of VST3 Wrapper with Seperate Processor and Controller
+- Separate Processor and Controller

+## Description
+Many VST3 aspects are supported, but not all.

+The main class is TVSTInstrument which implements the functionality of a VST3/Fruityplug Plugin.

+It is a combined Processor/Controller and implements the following:
+- Audio processing (synth or effect), two channel only.
+- Midi CC processing
+- Parameter processing
+- Presets
+- Tempo / Playstate

+There is a simple example that implements some of the basics in a Simple Synthesizer VSTi.
+There is documentation on how to implement this wrapper code.
+Tested in Reaper and FL Studio.

+I am planning to expand this software if some people are interested in it.
+But I am not sure if anyone is still developing in Delphi.
+So if you have any interest, let me know.

+I really would like to expand this to something like (the VST part of ) the old DelphiAsioVST stuff which was popular in the past.
+Delphi is still a very strong language and with the community edition is my favorite platform.
+See my website www.ermers.org for other stuff.

+So..if you want to give it a try... just load the example project(s) and hit Build.
+(You must have CodeSite installed, see the GetIt Package manager).
+Copy the VST3 to your plugin directory and who knows...

 ## TVSTInstrument API
-Version 1.3 	19 March 2019

 In this framework you find Delphi wrapper code to create VST2, VST3 and FruityPlug Instruments.
 For this, there’s a translation between a new wrapper-type TVSTInstrument and the various platforms.
 Instead of having three versions for these platforms, you create a derivative from TVSTInstrument.
 An example of this is the class TMyVSTPlugin, found in the SimplesynthCommon directory.
 In this document, the API of TVSTInstrument is discussed.